 - When would you prefer to enter CRM data; right after meetings or in bulk?

-Additionally, eliminating the mundane administrative tasks like creating new contacts and accounts can be automated eliminating time that is seen by users as “busy work”.
-For example, our own salespeople at Introhive are on the road constantly and work primarily from their phone.
+Additionally, eliminating the mundane administrative tasks like creating new contacts and accounts can be automated eliminating the time that is seen by users as “busy work.”
+For example, our own salespeople at Introhive are on the road constantly and work primarily from their phones.

 This is why it is crucial that our own software works seamlessly on mobile as it allows our sales force to sync meeting notes, tasks, assignments, and more into our own Salesforce CRM right from email or on their mobile device.

 According to the Harvard Business Review, 57% of employees find that leadership does a poor job providing clear directions when it comes to management tasks and assignments.
 When it comes to your CRM technology, without clear instruction and direction around how the technology should be used by sales and business development teams, a natural outcome is to see data quality erode due to incomplete contact records, duplicate data, and out-of-date information.

 Clearly defined user workflows and data management processes can help streamline the capture of information in CRM.
 For instance, our lead, account, contact, and opportunity records have required fields on all the business-critical data required by our sales organization to create new records.
 As an organization, we have set a standard for the level of data quality required to create new records and our technology process supports this initiative.